Vulnerable Children Act 2014 – early learning sector requirements

 - HS31 for centre-based services

 - HS28 for home-based services

 - HS11 for playgroups

-The guidelines Safer organisations, Safer children [PDF; 1.06MB] also provide information about child protection policies.
+The guidelines Safer organisations, Safer children [PDF; 1.06MB] (external link) also provide information about child protection policies.

 All children’s workers must be safety checked according to the standards set out in the VCA and safety checking regulations.
 This includes a workforce restriction – anyone convicted of a specified offence cannot be employed or engaged as a core children’s worker, unless they have an exemption.